Sage-Bionetworks/schematic/README.md

 5. Fill in credential files:
 *Note*: If you won't interact with Synapse, please ignore this section.

-There are two main configuration files that need to be edited :
+There are two main configuration files that need to be edited:
 [config.yml](https://github.com/Sage-Bionetworks/schematic/blob/develop/config.yml)
 and [synapseConfig](https://raw.githubusercontent.com/Sage-Bionetworks/synapsePythonClient/v2.3.0-rc/synapseclient/.synapseConfig)